oroinc/documentation/backend/entities/config-entities/index.rst

         // ...
     }

-Default values can be changed the same way as for the entity level:
+You can change default values the same way as for the entity level:

 .. code-block:: php
    :caption: src/Acme/Bundle/DemoBundle/Entity/Document.php